mattduck/org-toggl-py/README.md

 ## Org-mode headline properties

-- *TOGGL_PID* - If this value is a Toggl project ID, the entry will be assigned to that project.
-If this value is "t", the entry will be pushed to Toggl without a project.
-CLOCK entries are only uploaded if *TOGGL_PID* has one of these values.
+- `TOGGL_PID` - If this value is a Toggl project ID, the entry will be assigned to that project.
+If this value is `t`, the entry will be pushed to Toggl without a project.
+CLOCK entries are only uploaded if `TOGGL_PID` has one of these values.

+  - Property values are inherited: you can set this on a parent headline representing a project on Toggl, and all child headlines will have their CLOCK values uploaded.

-- *TOGGL_TID* - Task ID support is partially implemented, I haven't tested it yet.
+- `TOGGL_TID` - Task ID support is partially implemented, I haven't tested it yet.

+- `TOGGL_IGNORE` - If a parent headline has a `TOGGL_PID` or `TOGGL_TID` set,
+  you can assign `TOGGL_IGNORE` to any value to ignore processing for a headline and its children.

 ## JSON

-The `org-export-json` function in org-export-json.el can be used to export an org-mode buffer from Emacs to a JSON file.
+The `org-export-json` function in `org-export-json.el` can be used to export an org-mode buffer from Emacs to a JSON file.
 This is adapted from a post on the org-mode mailing list by Brett Viren: https://lists.gnu.org/archive/html/emacs-orgmode/2014-01/msg00338.html.

-Run the function `org-export-json` to export the current org-mode buffer to `$file.org.json`, then you can run `org-toggl.py` on the JSON file.
+Run the function `org-export-json` to export the current org-mode buffer to `$file.org.json`.
+You can then run `org-toggl.py <config_path> <json_path>` manually.